dgcamacho/so2021/README.md

 good way of learning and training collaborative coding, which is commonplace in Scientific Computing research groups.

+Additionally to the learning effect, you can collect points for submitted exercises that may eventually lead to an improvement in you final exam by at most a grad 0.3.
+To reach this bonus, you have to gain 80% of the possible exercise points.

 In order to allow fast correction and evaluation of submitted solutions, we require a predefined structure of the repositories and coding styles to be followed.
 Not following these rules for repositories may result in your solution not being reviewed.